IainleRoux/BRU-Selective-Memoization-CIAA2026/README.md

 - Implememtations of IN and CN memoisation can also be found in `/src/fa/transformers/memoisation.c`.
 - The code used for running the experiments comparing IN, CN, and MFN can be found in `/benchmark`.

+The following is the original README from [BRU](https://github.com/bkmwatling/BRU):

 # The virtual machine approach to optimised regular expression matching in C

 The repo contains separate C source files for each stage of compiling